Naveenn12/ExploreTerraform/README.md

 I have coauthored a certification guide which you can find on [Leanpub](https://leanpub.com/terraform-certified/).
 This is an unofficial guide, but I believe in concert with the Pluralsight courses you will be in a good position to sit the exam.

-## Conclusion

-I hope you enjoy taking this course as much as I did creating it.
-I'd love to hear feedback and suggestions for revisions.
-Find me on Twitter (@ned1313) or add an issue to this repository.

 Thanks and happy automating!

 Ned